by Debbie “The Rat Lady” Ducommun

 Treatments

-Moisturizing the air with a humidifier will
+Moisturizing the air with a humidifier can

-help your rat breathe more easily.
+help some rats breathe more easily.

 A product called VetRx or FerretRx can help